Bard College - Brooklyn Public Library — Admission Snapshot 2026

 Bard College - Brooklyn Public Library Profile

-Does a degree from Bard College - Brooklyn Public Library Worth It?
+Is a Bard College - Brooklyn Public Library Degree Worth It?

-How much a Bard College - Brooklyn Public Library Graduate make?
+How much does a Bard College - Brooklyn Public Library Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 46543.
-An average Bard College - Brooklyn Public Library graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $46,543.
+An average Bard College - Brooklyn Public Library graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Frequently Asked Questions About Bard College - Brooklyn Public Library Admissions

-Answer: Graduates of this university typically earn a lower salary, $46543 annually, especially in non-technical fields.
+Graduates of this university typically earn a lower salary, $46,543 annually, especially in non-technical fields.